 Places to visit in Cambodia

 However, there is so much more to the country than Angkor Wat and we would love to share some of our favourite places to visit in Cambodia.
-From boat rides on the Mekong to look for endangered dolphins to remote jungle lodges perched on a hillside in the Cardamom Mountains and from idyllic beaches to bustling markets, there is something here for everyone.
+From boat rides on the Mekong to look for endangered dolphins to remote jungle lodges perched on a hillside in the Cardamom Mountains.
+From idyllic beaches to bustling markets, there is something here for everyone.

 Siem Reap and the Angkor Temples